 Origin of replication: A particular sequence in a genome at which replication is initiated.

-Helicase: An enzyme that unwinds the DNA helix ahead of the replication machinery by breaking hydrogen bonds between nucleotide base pairs.
+Helicase: An enzyme that unzips the DNA helix by breaking hydrogen bonds between nucleotide base pairs.

 ATP hydrolysis: The release of chemical energy, stored in a high-energy phosphoanhydride bond in ATP, by breaking the bond.